xiejx5/geospace/README.md

 To Do
 -----

--   Add time series extration using Google Earth Engine.
+-   Time series extration using Google Earth Engine.

 Pull requests are encouraged!